Close Menu

 • Sorting laundry by color on the bed

-• Wiping baseboards with a damp sock in their hand
+• Wiping baseboards with a damp sock

 • Moving laundry from the washer to the dryer

-The Kitchen is Your Secret Weapon
+The Kitchen Is Your Secret Weapon for Entertaining a 2-Year-Old at Home

 A toddler sitting at a small table playing with a large metal cooking pan and several plastic bowls.